aisingapore/TagUI/src/media/RPA Workshop.md

     Click to show where to download and install Sikuli, additional usage details and a demo GIF
   </summary>

   Sikuli is excluded from TagUI packaged installation due to complex dependencies that are handled by its installer.

-Steps to install:
+  **How to install**
   1. Make sure [Java JDK v8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) is installed.
   2. [Download Sikuli](http://sikulix.com/quickstart/) to tagui/src/tagui.sikuli folder and setup (choose option 1 - Pack1)
   3. On Windows, make sure display magnification is set to 100%.